tokenika/tokenika.github.io/web/web.md

 *Tokenika* is a group of entrepreneurs based in Poland, aiming to contribute to the emerging EOS ecosystem and hopefully become an active EOS witness once the system goes live in Q3 2018.

-Also, we would like to be honest and critical about EOS, more so than [the official website](https://eos.io/) can be.
-Our success is dependent on EOS success, yet we aim to deliver comprehensive and unbiased information.
+As far as information is concerned, we would like to be honest and critical about EOS, more so than [the official website](https://eos.io/) can be.
+Our success is dependent on EOS success, yet we would like our content to be both comprehensive and unbiased.

 Our intention is to contribute in the following ways: